-The PDSML-LN1/PDSML-LN2 supports single/dual channel, ECC/Non ECC unbuffered DDR II 667/533/400 SDRAM.
+The PDSML-LN1+/PDSML-LN2+/PDSML-E+ supports up to 8GB of dual channel, ECC/Non-ECC, unbuffered DDR2 667/533 MHz SDRAM.
 Both interleaved and non-interleaved memory are supported, so you may populate any number of DIMM slots.
-(Populating DIMM#1A,DIMM#1B, and/or DIMM#2A, DIMM#2B with memory modules of the same size and of the same type will result in dual channel, two-way interleaved memory which is faster than the single channel, non-interleaved memory.
-When ECC memory is used, it may take 25-40 seconds for the VGA to display.)
+Populating DIMM#1A,DIMM#1B, and/or DIMM#2A, DIMM#2B with memory modules of the same size and of the same type will result in dual channel, two-way interleaved memory which is faster than the single channel, non-interleaved memory.
+Note that when ECC memory is used, it may take 25-40 seconds for the VGA to display.